exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 Our container, implemented in `Container/main.swift`, hasn't seen too many changes.

 * Hello, World is gone.
 Instead of loading the card inline and returning them immediately, they're now stored in instance variables
 * `startTimer` and the associated instance variable `timer` seem a little mysterious.
-Check out the implmenetation here.
+Check out the implementation here.
 The method calls a function after a given timer period, very useful for our time-sensitive game.

 ![Missing Image!](/img/ios-cards-tutorial/app/6-part2/5.png)